tanmaychimurkar/tanmaychimurkar.github.io/content/posts/rust/chap4.md

 ---
-title: "Rust Documentation: Chapter 4"
+title: "Rust Documentation: Chapter 4 - Ownership"
 date: 2023-04-29T11:23:17
-description: "This post gives a breakdown of the key takeaways from Chapter 4 of the Rust Documentation"
+description: "This post gives a breakdown of the key takeaways from Chapter 4 - Ownership of the Rust Documentation"
 tags: ["Rust", "bare metal", "embedded"]
 categories: ["Rust"]
 author: "Tanmay"